Prohibition of Sexual Assault, Sexual Harassment, Dating and Domestic Violence, and Stalking

 Someone who is unconscious, asleep, or otherwise mentally or physically incapacitated, whether due to alcohol, drugs, or some other condition, cannot give consent.
 Consent cannot be obtained by force, intimidation, threat, coercion, isolation, or confinement.
 Agreement obtained under such conditions does not constitute consent.

-Consent under Title 18 of the Pennsylvania Crimes Code
+Consent in Reference to Sexual Activity under the Pennsylvania Crimes Code

 Prevention and Awareness Programs

-The University has a comprehensive array of prevention and educational programs aimed at ending sexual assaults and harassment, relationship violence, and stalking that include
+The University has a comprehensive array of prevention and educational programs aimed at ending sexual assaults and harassment, relationship (dating and domestic) violence, and stalking.

 SAFE (Sexual Assault Facilitation and Education)